 - 1. Let i be 0. - 2.
-Let len be the number of elements in requestedLocales. - Let availableLocale be undefined.
-Repeat while i < len and availablel - Repeat while i < len and availableLocale is undefined: - a.
-Let locale be the element of requestedLocales at 0-origined list position i. b.
+Let len be the number of elements in requestedLocales. - 3.
+Let availableLocale be undefined. - 4.
+Repeat while i < len and availableLocale is undefined: - a.
+Let locale be the element of requestedLocales at 0-origined list position i. - b.
 Let noExtensionsLocale be the String value that is locale with all Unicode locale extension sequences removed. - c.
 Let availableLocale be the result of calling the BestAvailableLocale abstract operation (defined in 9.2.2) with arguments availableLocales and noExtensionsLocale. - d.
-Increase i by 1. - Let result be a new Record.
-If availableLocale is not un - If availableLocale is not undefined, then - a.
-Set result.[[locale]] to availableLocale.b.
-If locale and noExtensionsLocale are not the set of the set - If locale and noExtensionsLocale are not the same String value, then i.
-Let extension be the String value consisting of the first substring of locale that is a Unicode locale - extension sequence. ii.
+Increase i by 1. - 5.
+Let result be a new Record. - 6.
+If availableLocale is not undefined, then - a.
+Set result.[[locale]] to availableLocale. - b.
+If locale and noExtensionsLocale are not the same String value, then - i.
+Let extension be the String value consisting of the first substring of locale that is a Unicode locale extension sequence. - ii.
 Let extensionIndex be the character position of the initial "-" of the first Unicode locale extension sequence within locale. - iii.
 Set result.[[extension]] to extension. - iv.
 Set result.[[extensionIndex]] to extensionIndex. - 7.
 Else - a.
-Set result.[[locale]] to the value returned by the DefaultLocale abstract operation (defined in 6.2.4).

-8. Return result.
+Set result.[[locale]] to the value returned by the DefaultLocale abstract operation (defined in 6.2.4). - 8.
+Return result.